Vin985/BioSoundNet/README.md

 # Using BioSoundNet

+Examples on how to use BioSoundNet can be found in the [examples](examples) folder.

 ## Generate predictions on a single audio file
-An example on how to use BioSoundNet to generate predictions on a single audio file can be found here: [predict_single.py](examples/predict_single.py)
+An example on how to use BioSoundNet to generate predictions on a single audio file can be found here: [predict_single.py](examples/predict_single.py).

 ## Generate predictions on multiple audio files
 An example on how to use BioSoundNet to generate predictions on multiple audio files can be found here: [predict_multiple.py](examples/predict_multiple.py)